2001–02 Philadelphia 76ers season

 The 2001–02 Philadelphia 76ers season was the 53rd season for the Philadelphia 76ers in the National Basketball Association, and their 39th season in Philadelphia, Pennsylvania.
+The city of Philadelphia hosted the NBA All-Star weekend at the First Union Center this season.
 The 76ers were coming off of an NBA Finals defeat to the Los Angeles Lakers, in which they won Game 1, but lost the next four games.
 During the off-season, the team re-acquired forward 76ers forward Derrick Coleman from the Charlotte Hornets, and acquired Corie Blount and Vonteego Cummings from the Golden State Warriors in a three-team trade, acquired Matt Harpring from the Cleveland Cavaliers, and signed free agent Derrick McKey midway through the season.

-Having won the Eastern Conference Championship last season, reigning MVP Allen Iverson, Sixth Man Aaron McKie, and point guard Eric Snow were all sidelined with injuries as the 76ers lost their first five games of the regular season; Iverson was out with an elbow injury, while McKie had a shoulder injury, and Snow was out with a broken thumb.
+Despite the addition of Coleman and Harpring, the 76ers struggled losing their first five games of the regular season.
+Last season's Most Valuable Player Allen Iverson, Sixth Man Aaron McKie, and point guard Eric Snow were all sidelined due to injuries; Iverson was out with an elbow injury, while McKie had a shoulder injury, and Snow was out with a broken thumb.
 Also just four games into the season, center Matt Geiger retired.
-However, when their players returned, they won seven in a row after their bad start, but then lost seven straight in December leading to a 8–14 start to the season.
-The 76ers would play above .500 basketball for the remainder of the season, holding a 25–24 record at the All-Star break, and would climb back into playoff connection by finishing in fourth place in the Atlantic Division with a 43–39 record, and earning the sixth seed in the Eastern Conference.
+However, Iverson, McKie and Snow eventually returned as the team posted a seven-game winning streak after their bad start, but then posted a seven-game losing streak in December leading to a 8–14 start to the season.
+The 76ers played above .500 in winning percentage for the remainder of the season, holding a 25–24 record at the All-Star break, and climbed back into playoff position by finishing in fourth place in the Atlantic Division with a 43–39 record, and earning the sixth seed in the Eastern Conference.